JacekJagosz/CUDA_course/0_FinalProject/Report.md

 Vega 7
 ```
-TODO
+Time= 0.263 msec
 ```
-Here the Radeon GPU did really bad, and I am not sure why, it was 59 times slower than the Nvidia GPU.
+Here the Radeon GPUs did really bad, and I am not sure why, RX 580 was 59 times slower than the Nvidia GPU.
 My guess is that this is all because the kernel execution time is so low, most of it are not the calculations but the time to launch it itself.
 And maybe that time is much higher with HIP?

 To test that theory I increased the element size 100 times and rerun the tests:
 Quadro 4000